n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Google/Google Tasks/README.md

 # Google Tasks

-[Google Tasks](https://www.google.com/tasks/) a task management service developed by Google.
+[Google Tasks](https://www.google.com/tasks/) is a task management service developed by Google.It keeps track of your daily tasks, organize multiple lists, and track important deadlines.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Google/README.md).